UK Vape Tax Confirmed For 2026 In Labour Party Budget

 How Will Best-Selling Vape Brands Respond To The Tax?

-As with any news of tax increases, he revelation by Rachel Reeves has generated plenty of backlash.
-Unsurprisingly big tobacco companies are in favour of the tax, likely seeing it as a leveller vs the rising duties tobacco products continue to face in a country where smoking is in decline and on the Government's hit-list.
-While speculatory, it is fair to assume anything that might drive vapers back to cigarettes will ultimately be seen as a boon by those who control their purse-strings.
+As with any news of tax increases, the revelation by Rachel Reeves has generated plenty of backlash.
+Unsurprisingly big tobacco companies are in favour of the tax, likely seeing it as a leveller vs the rising duties tobacco products continue to face.
+While this is speculation, it is fair to assume anything that might drive vapers back to cigarettes will ultimately be seen as a boon by those who control their purse-strings.

 For vaping advocates and businesses however opinions have been mixed to negative.
 Quoting from the Daily Mail: